adobe/helix-home/getting-started-2.0.md

 1. Open your terminal and change to the directory where you checked out your GitHub repository, e.g. type `cd ~/code/<my-repo>`.
 2. Type `mkdir src && cd src`
 This will create a `src` directory and change to it.
 3. Add an `html.pre.js` file in there using your favorite text editor or IDE.
-We suggest you start with the [default one](https://raw.githubusercontent.com/adobe/helix-pages/master/src/html.pre.js "default html.pre.js").
+We suggest you start with [this example](https://raw.githubusercontent.com/adobe/helix-example-advanced/master/src/html.pre.js "default html.pre.js").
 4. Inside the `pre` function, add something new to the `context.content` object, e.g.
 ```js
 context.content.time = `${new Date()}`;
 ```
 5. Save your changes.
 6. Add an `html.htl` in the same folder.
-Again, you can inspire from [the default](https://raw.githubusercontent.com/adobe/helix-pages/master/src/html.htl "default html.htl").
+Again, you can inspire from [this example](https://raw.githubusercontent.com/adobe/helix-example-advanced/master/src/html.htl "default html.htl").
 7. Display your custom addition., e.g. right after the `<body>` tag, add:
 ```html
 <div>